Cleo File Transfer Alert | December 2024

 The best two lines of proactive defense for any organization are multi-factor authentication and mandatory employee training.
 But as any security pro will tell you, no defense is perfect, and tactics used by cybercriminals evolve to stay ahead of even the best training programs.

 With this omnipresent and ever-evolving risk, it’s critical to know that your clients have comprehensive cyber insurance coverage for the many permutations of this type of attack.
-Beware narrow language and exclusions relating to the most common types of social engineering fraud, and look for policies that affirmatively cover all of the situations outlined above.
+Beware of narrow language and exclusions relating to the most common types of social engineering fraud, and look for policies that affirmatively cover all of the situations outlined above.